-Lisa Appignanesi is Chair of the Royal Society of Literature and former Chair of the Trustees of the Freud Museum in London.
+Lisa Appignanesi is Chair of the Royal Society of Literature.
 She is the author of Mad, Bad, and Sad: A History of Women and the Mind Doctors and Losing the Dead.
 Her most recent book is Everyday Madness.
 (May 2019)

 A Writer of Our Time: The Life and Work of John Berger

 edited and with an introduction by Tom Overton

 When Joshua Sperling’s biography of John Berger arrived at my door, I approached it with trepidation.
 I’d known Berger for more than forty years, and biographers, having amassed reams of information about a life, may render it in ways that make it unrecognizable to friends or family.
 Upon his death in January 2017, many of Berger’s British obituarists, on both the right and the left, engaged in settling decades-old political or art world scores.
 Berger had not only escaped the confines of his British island but he had had the audacity to rise to fame before doing so.
 From his French mountainside he denounced injustices that were everywhere visible, even in his native land.
 He was read in a multiplicity of languages.
 None of this could altogether be forgiven.

 Asperger’s Children: The Origins of Autism in Nazi Vienna

 The historian Edith Sheffer’s book Asperger’s Children is an impassioned indictment, one that glows with the heat of a prosecution motivated by an ethical imperative.
 She charges Hans Asperger, the Viennese pediatrician whose name has since the 1980s designated a syndrome that forms part of the wider autism spectrum, with a heinous medical crime: sending at least thirty-seven of his child patients to their deaths.
 Accused with Asperger is the whole of the Nazi ideological apparatus that converted a diagnosis—a highly personal form of human assessment—into the first rung of a routine killing machine.